 Once Hot Desking is in place, many companies make the mistake to leave “as is”, without thinking about following up the results of the new office changes.
 Make sure to install sensors on your resources so you can analyze the usage of your new office space in real time.
 Sensor technology in combination with regular employee surveys will help you understand how the office is used and what will need further attention.

-For example, you might find that some type of collaboration spaces is used more than others, giving you the opportunity to change and expand as you go.
+For example, you might find that some type of collaboration spaces are used more than others, giving you the opportunity to change and expand as you go.
 You might also find that the number of desks needed might change over time and having the data available will allow you to quickly implement changes when needed, without compromising employee’s regular workflow.

 In the end, Hot Desking is used to give autonomy and flexibility for employees and making sure they can work in an office environment that inspires and drives them.
 Hot desking is one effective way of giving employees more spaces to choose from, and with the right Hot Desking solution in place, will also give them security and predictability.